Karim-Othman/Notepad-on-K8s/README.md

     $sudo docker push karimothman/notepad

 ### Create mysql setup
-1- define my-sql storage class yml file "mysql-sc.yml" and make sure to set "allowVolumeExpansion" with ture for future expansion if needed
+1- define my-sql storage class yml file "mysql-sc.yml" and make sure to set "allowVolumeExpansion" with true for future expansion if needed
 2- define persistence volume yml file "mysql-pv.yml" with persistentVolumeReclaimPolicy= retain in to keep data in it.
-Also, using host path isn't the best practise in multi nodes env --- accordingly, I'll restrict mysql deployment to one node with label mysql-persist-node
+Also, using host path isn't the best practice in multi nodes env --- accordingly, I'll restrict mysql deployment to one node with label mysql-persist-node
 3- label worker2 "karimothman1c.mylabserver.com" node with mysql-persist-node

     $kubectl label nodes "karimothman1c.mylabserver.com"  mysql-persist-node=true